scollinselliott/eratosthenes/README.md

 - To initialize, the earliest possible *t.p.q.* and latest possible *t.a.q* dates are selected.
-- Relative events are put into a single sequence for the purpose of sampling.
+- Relative events are indexed along a single sequence for the purpose of sampling (this does not change their conditional relationships).
 - To select the initial date for each relative event, a sample is drawn uniformly at random between its upper and lower constraints (absolute and relative).